Big Star: Formation of the band

 From 1967 to 1970, Chilton was the lead singer for the blue-eyed soul group the Box Tops, who scored a No. 1 hit with the song "The Letter" when he was 16.
 After leaving the group, he recorded a solo studio album.
 He was offered the role of lead vocalist for Blood, Sweat & Tears, but turned down the offer as "too commercial".
-Chilton had known Chris Bell for some time: Both lived in Memphis, each had spent time recording music at Ardent Studios, and each, when aged 13, had been impressed by the music of the Beatles during the band's 1964 debut U.S. tour.
+Chilton had known Chris Bell for some time: both lived in Memphis, each had spent time recording music at Ardent Studios, and each, when aged 13, had been impressed by the music of the Beatles during the band's 1964 debut U.S. tour.
 A song Chilton wrote nearly six years after he first witnessed a Beatles performance, "Thirteen", referred to the event with the line "rock 'n' roll is here to stay".

-Chilton asked Bell to work with him as a duo modeled on Simon & Garfunkel; Bell declined, but invited Chilton to a performance by his own band, Icewater, comprising Bell, drummer Jody Stephens, and bassist Andy Hummel.
+Chilton asked Bell to work with him as a duo modeled on Simon & Garfunkel; Bell declined, but invited Chilton to a performance by his own band, Icewater, composed of Bell, drummer Jody Stephens, and bassist Andy Hummel.
 Attracted by Icewater's music, Chilton showed the three his new song "Watch the Sunrise", and was asked to join the band.
 Both "Watch the Sunrise" and "Thirteen" were subsequently included on Big Star's first album, #1 Record.

 The now four-piece band adopted the name Big Star when one member was given the idea from a grocery store often visited for snacks during recording sessions.
 One of many Big Star Markets outlets in the Memphis region at the time, it had a logo consisting of a five-pointed star enclosing the words "Big Star"; as well as the store's name, the band used its logo but without the word "Star" to avoid infringing copyright.